 When cloud first arrived, it was an exciting option to help CTOs and CIOs reduce costs and better support business expansion.
 Now, cloud technologies have affected every part of a business.
-Leaders of all business divisions are not just asking how can cloud save me money, but how can it help me achieve my business goals?
+Leaders of all business divisions are not just asking how can cloud services save me money, but how can it help me achieve my business goals?
 Cloud does so by supporting innovation, improving the customer experience and increasing productivity.

 Everybody is searching for their differentiator.
 Companies of every size are looking to escape cut-throat, highly competitive markets and move into blue oceans; under-explored niches where competition is less fierce.
 Digital Transformation is just one of many areas in the modern economy where opportunity for differentiation lies.